liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/what-s-deprecated-or-removed-from-sharepoint-server-2016.md

 ## Features deprecated in SharePoint Server 2016

-The following features and functionality are deprecated or removed in SharePoint Server.
+The following features and functionality are deprecated in SharePoint Server.

 ### Duet Enterprise for Microsoft SharePoint